1D10T1C-STUD10S/more-to-explore/docs/structures>dungeons.md

 # Dungeon Structures:

-For clarity stroyline structures are not listed here!
+For clarity storyline structures are not listed here!

 These structures are mainly for acquiring loot and for exploration.